Skateboarding For Beginners: How To Get Rolling On A Skateboard

 8. Basic Skateboard Tricks

-Once you've mastered the of skateboarding, you can begin experimenting with basic tricks to enhance your skills and have more fun.
+Once you've mastered the fundamentals of skateboarding, you can begin experimenting with basic tricks to enhance your skills and have more fun.
 Here are a few tricks to get you started:

 8.1 Ollie